Fifty Shades of Grey Gardens

 Little Edie was the dominant figure.
 Tall, elegantly posed, her head swathed in scarves to hide the alopecia that had rendered her bald, she spoke of her life past and present with offhand wit, derided the “mean Republican little town” that had invaded her home, and chatted amusingly with Big Edie — the two taking on the aspect of a mother-daughter vaudeville act of teasing and recrimination, but full of love.
 And then to add to all of this was “Jerry the gardener,” Jerry Torre, who worked at the Getty house in the same neighborhood and had discovered the Beales when he happened upon the house which he thought was empty.
 He quickly become a kind of adopted son or kid brother to the women.
 Then in his 20s, Jerry was the first of what became (thanks to the film) legions of gay men who fell under the Beales’ spell.

 Why did the Beales become gay icons?
 That’s easy to see for anyone who understands that gayness has to do with a lot more than sex.
 The Beales are the understanding parent we wished we’d had — and for drag queens, style icons as well.
 Little Edie’s ability to create makeshift original outfits using pantyhose shawls and scarves is remarkable and striking.
-Moreover her attitude, mixing a determination to take on the world with a soupcon of fear for daring to do so, is something all LGBTQ folks can well understand and identify with.
+Moreover, her attitude, mixing a determination to take on the world with a soupcon of fear for daring to do so, is something all LGBTQ folks can well understand and identify with.

 Adding to it all is the setting.
 The house was called Grey Gardens because of the color of the dunes, the cement garden walls, and the sea mist.
 It was designed in 1897 by Joseph Greenleaf Thorpe and purchased in 1923 by Big Edie and her husband Phelan Beale.
 While the Maysles films alludes to this past, it remains in the present.
 This left the door open for subsequent manifestations of the story: principally a Broadway musical and an HBO docu-drama.